 As previously noted, the issue of whether HIV could amount to a disability and whether a minimum level of severity is required before an impairment can be considered a disability was touched upon by the Advocate General in HK Danmark (Ring and Skouboe Werge).
-Advocate General Kokott stated at paragraph 34 that, "The distinction between sickness and disability is therefore easier to draw in these cases than in the case on which the Supreme Court of the United States of America had to rule, where it held that even an asymptomatic HIV infection may

-Constitute a disability within the meaning of the ADA 1990."
-The United States' Supreme Court decision referred to is that of Bragdon v Abbott6.
+Advocate General Kokott stated, "The distinction between sickness and disability is therefore easier to draw in these cases than in the case on which the Supreme Court of the United States of America had to rule, where it held that even an asymptomatic HIV infection may constitute a disability within the meaning of the ADA 1990."31 The United States' Supreme Court decision referred to is that of Bragdon v Abbott32.
 In this case the claimant, Abbott, disclosed to her dentist that she was HIV positive prior to requiring treatment in order to fill a cavity.
 Abbott's dentist refused to treat her in his office and instead offered to treat her at a hospital where she would be responsible for the increased costs associated with the use of hospital treatment.
 Abbott argued that this treatment contravened the Americans with Disabilities Act 1990 ("ADA") and the key legal issue for the Supreme Court was whether PLHA fell within the definition of disability under the ADA.
-The ADA defines disability at \$1202 as:
+The ADA defines disability as:

-- "(A) a physical or mental impairment that substantially limits one or more of the major life activities of such individual; - "(B) a record of such an impairment; or - "(C) being regarded as having such an impairment."
+"(A) a physical or mental impairment that substantially limits one or more of the major life activities of such individual;

+- "(B) a record of such an impairment; or - "(C) being regarded as having such an impairment."33

 The Supreme Court decided that PLHA did fall within the definition of disability for the purposes of the ADA as the virus substantially limited one of Bragdon's major life activities.
-The Americans with Disabilities Act 1990 contains no definition of what constitutes a "major life activity" but after referring to medical evidence, the Court concluded that HIV substantially limited Bragdon's ability to reproduce which they considered a major life activity.
-Chief Justice Rehnquist, Justice Scalia and Justice Thomas dissented with the majority of the court on this point, considering reproduction not to be a major life activity.
-In the Supreme Court's opinion although conception and childbirth are not impossible for PLHA, the court considered them to be "dangerous to the public health" and so amount to a substantial limitation for the purposes of the ADA.
+After referring to medical evidence, the Court concluded that HIV substantially limited Bragdon's ability to reproduce which they considered a major life activity34.

+In the Supreme Court's opinion although conception and childbirth are not impossible for PLHA, they "are dangerous to the public health" and so amount to a substantial limitation for the purposes of the ADA.